This article was reviewed by George Grossberg, MD, member of our MMA Board.

-There’s less research on the benefit of cholinesterase inhibitors for severe dementia, though the effects seem to be similar to those found in people with mild to moderate dementia.
+Research on cholinesterase inhibitors for severe dementia, show effects that seem to be similar to those found in people with mild to moderate dementia.

 Studies have shown that memantine may have some modest benefits for people with moderate to severe dementia, but there’s very little evidence to show that it helps symptoms of mild dementia.
 Namzaric (memantine and donepezil) can also modestly improve cognition in Alzheimer’s patients with severe dementia.